Tehran Metro: Line 3 (formerly named Eslamshahr line)

-In the south, line 3 will continue for 10.5 km from the terminus Azadegan with five new stations to Eslamshahr.
+In the south, line 3 will continue for 15.5 km from the terminus Azadegan with 5 new stations to Eslamshahr.
 Originally, the plan was to build a commuter rail-link like line 5 with a new interchange platform at Azadegan under the name "Eslamshahr Line".
-But until construction began in 2016, the plans were changed into a transfer-free extension of the existing route.
-The opening is scheduled for 2025.
+But until construction began in January 2019, the plans were changed into a transfer-free extension of the existing route.
+The opening is scheduled for 2026.

 Line 6

-Line 6 extension is on the way in the Northwest, where three new stations are built, and at the East end, where one additional station is under construction.
+Line 6 extension is on the way in the southeastern, where 5 new stations and 10 km from the terminus Shohada-ye Dowlat Abad are built is under construction.
+The opening is scheduled for 2026.

 Line 7

+There is an extension of 2 station from northwestern under construction.

+Line 4

-There is an extension of one station each from each recent terminus in the North and in the Southeast under construction.
+There is an extension of 2 station from northwestern under construction.

+Line 2

+Line 2 extension is on the way in the east, where 2 new stations are built is under construction.

 Line 10

 The completely rebuilt line 10, coloured dark blue in the system map, stretching 43 km with 35 stations will run along a west–east corridor from Vardavard metro station of line 5 in the west of Tehran towards the area of Kosar aqueduct in the east with an interchange to the extended line 4.
 Construction started in September 2020.